Why TestCafe?

 The proxying mechanism ensures that the page appears to be hosted at the original URL even to the test code.

-Browser Sandboxing
+Browser sandboxing

-At the end of each run, TestCafe deletes all browser cookies, empties the storage, and reloads the page, thereby preventing undesirable interference with subsequent tests.
+At the end of each run, TestCafe deletes all browser cookies, empties the storage, and reloads the page, thereby preventing undesirable interference with later tests.
 You don’t need to write boilerplate code to reset the app state and reverse the changes your tests make.

 Tests that run in parallel operate in independent sandboxed environments.
 This helps prevent server-side collisions.

-Client-Side Scripts
+Client-Side scripts

 Note